 As an independent organization, The Net needed full-time leadership to oversee our team of volunteers & part-time staff.

 Shortly after gaining non-profit status, Melissa Ice transitioned to the full-time role of Founder & Executive Director, with Sarah Bowden joining as full-time Director of Operations.
 2015 was our next year of major growth, as we hired Alex Lipari to oversee our Net Center program, Ty Bowden to direct Ladera Kids & M.A.S.E., and Jordan McKenna as our Purchased program manager.

 What Drives Us

 The Net was founded to do more than offer handouts.
-It’s our firm belief that people need more than stuff.
+It’s our firm belief that people need people more than stuff.
 They need to be seen, known, and loved.
-Our purpose with every initiative is do build community and meaningful relationships with people experiencing poverty in Fort Worth.
+Our purpose with every initiative is to build community and meaningful relationships with people experiencing poverty in Fort Worth.

 That approach makes us a little bit different than most non-profits, so we are passionate about bringing in volunteers who have open hearts and the intention to engage in conversation with those we serve.
 Our staff, volunteers, and donors are all here to address poverty emotionally, socially, and spiritually, rather than just physically.

 Our Difference Makers